-Unfortunately, we do not have the resources to provide delivery and retrieval of the boats, nor are the boats trailerable (they are in the water, here in Boothbay Harbor, ready and waiting for you!).
+Unfortunately, we do not have the resources to provide delivery and retrieval of the boats, nor are the boats trailerable (they are in the water, here at our dock on West Boothbay Harbor, ready and waiting for you!).
 You should make arrangements to pick up and return your rental from our dock located at Harborfields Cottages on the shores of West Boothbay Harbor.

-We send you out with a full tank of gas in all of our boats (at least those that have motors).
+We send you out with a full tank of gas in all of our boats.

-With the Skiff and the Sailboats, that first tank of fuel is on us.
+With the Sailboats, that first tank of fuel is on us.

 Rather than charge your card for a security deposit, only to refund when you return the boat, we collect your credit card information and your signature authorizing us to charge any amount up to $1,000 on your card, up to 30 days following the date signed, for payment of any fuel charges, clean-up fees, late fees, repair charges, replacement of lost equipment, or settlement of claims by third parties resulting from your use of the rental boat.
 If you are not comfortable with this arrangement, please bring a security deposit of $1,000 in cash.

-The security deposit will be refunded in full if the boat is returned on time and in the same condition as it was checked out (see note above about fuel charges).
-Return of the deposit may be pro-rated if the boat is not returned on time, if the boat or engine needs repairs, or equipment is missing, or if fuel is needed.
+The security deposit will be refunded in full (or not charged) if the boat is returned on time and in the same condition as it was checked out (see note above about fuel charges).
+Return of the deposit may be pro-rated if the boat is not returned on time, if the boat or engine need repairs, if equipment is missing, or if fuel is needed.
 In case of a partial refund, amounts returned might be by check mailed to the supplied mailing address.
 In some circumstances, return of the deposit may take several days to process.

 Day time use only!
 You are not allowed to operate the boat after sunset or before sunrise, even if the boat is equipped with running lights.

 Water skiing, wake-boarding, tubing, and other such activities are not allowed with any of our boats.
-Besides the wear and tear on the boats and the inherent dangers, it’s just not something people do around here: the water is cold, there are too many lobster pots, the waves can be too big, and there is too much other boat traffic.
+There are inherent dangers, and it’s just not something people generally do around here: the water is cold, there are too many lobster pots, the waves can be big, and there is often too much other boat traffic.